 │ └── wrong_type.yaml <- wrong configuration with wrong type

-Basically, this structure allows you to mix and match your configuration by choosing for instance the MySQL database with the setup of experiment 2.
-Each group then corresponds to an attribute in the configuration object, which includes other attributes, just think of a dictionary where some keys are again dictionaries.
+Basically, this structure allows you to mix and match your configuration by choosing for instance the configuration for the MySQL database with the configuration for experiment 2.
+Hydra creates for you one consistent configuration object, some kind of nested dictionary of dictionaries, where each configuration group is an attribute.

 In the repository of our example project, we defined the CLI command hydra-test